What Is Cognitive Behavioral Theory?

 These three components are deeply interconnected.
 A change in one automatically influences the others.
 Negative or distorted thoughts can intensify emotional distress, which then drives unhelpful behaviors.
 In turn, those behaviors often reinforce the original thoughts, creating a self-maintaining cycle.

-Situation: You don’t receive a reply to your message.
+Example- You don’t receive a reply to your message.
+(Situation)

 Here, the emotional pain does not come from the lack of a reply itself, but from the meaning attached to it.
 The behavior that follows—withdrawal or avoidance—can further reinforce the belief of being unimportant, strengthening the cycle.